ajaymin28/Aruco_python/README.md

 objloader.py

--> this file is provided by pygame.com refer to www.pygame.org/wiki/OBJFileLoader
+-> this file is provided by pygame refer to www.pygame.org/wiki/OBJFileLoader

 Obj and Mtl files.